 4. Failure is Acceptable – Give yourself Reasonable Goals

-Farming can allow you to have one of the simplest days and at the same time it can leave you frustrated and depleted.
-Remember that as you slowly introduce yourself to the grit of farming it is acceptable to fail.
-It is important to fail, at first, as it gives you the opportunity to learn, experience and strive for better.
+Farming can allow you to have one of the simplest days, and at the same time, it can leave you frustrated and depleted.
+Remember that as you slowly introduce yourself to the grit of farming, it is acceptable to fail.
+It is important to fail at first, as it allows you to learn, experience, and strive for better.

 Giving yourself realistic goals can help you in the long run.
-It is great to have huge progression over the course of a short time, but is it sustainable?
+It is great to have a huge progression over the course of a short time, but is it sustainable?
 Do you have to need the right amount to cover you in the case of severe weather?
 Is your farming capable of lasting the duration of time?
-Little details can help you provide sustainable reliable farming in the long run as well as covering the expansions.
+Little details can help you provide sustainable, reliable agriculture in the long run as well as covering the expansions.